2025lecyashwanthgmc-ai/Experiment-2/README.md

 • Parasitic capacitances
 • Mobility degradation
 • Higher-order device effects
+• Body effect and short-channel effects

+These non-ideal effects slightly modify the small-signal parameters such as **gm** and **ro**, which leads to small differences between calculated and simulated gain values.

 Hence, a small variation (few tenths of dB) is expected.

 ---------------------------------------------------------

-### EXP2- CIRCUIT C – Common Source Amplifier with Diode-Connected NMOS Current Source and PMOS Active Load
+### EXP2 – CIRCUIT C – Common Source Amplifier with Diode-Connected NMOS Current Source and PMOS Active Load
 -------------------------------------------------------------

+This configuration uses a **diode-connected NMOS transistor** to generate a reference current, while a **PMOS transistor** acts as an active load for the common source amplifier.

+The diode-connected NMOS establishes a stable bias current, which helps maintain a constant operating point for the amplifier.
+The PMOS active load provides a high effective output resistance compared to a simple resistor load, resulting in improved voltage gain.

+Such active load configurations are widely used in CMOS analog circuits and operational amplifier stages because they allow higher gain while consuming less chip area and power.
 ### Circuit Implementation in LTspice

 <img width="786" height="567" alt="2c" src="https://github.com/user-attachments/assets/b77c96a1-db8f-40ec-bd8e-6b743f5bc752" />